5 Must-Knows About Eating Habits in Late-Stage Dementia

 You should keep these challenges top of mind as you work with your loved one to ensure an adequate level of food and nutrition.

-Must-know #2: Loss of appetite is part of the body’s natural course in late stage dementia.
+2. Loss of appetite is part of the body’s natural course.

 As dementia progresses, your loved one may experience physical changes that impact the ability to eat as usual.
 For example, he/she may lose control of swallowing over time, leading to difficulty eating.

 Another factor is that your loved one is most likely more sedentary than previously.
-In this case, the body doesn’t need as many calories to sustain energy throughout the day, leading to a decreased level of appetite and new eating habits in late stage dementia.
+In this case, the body doesn’t need as many calories to sustain energy throughout the day, leading to a decreased level of appetite and new eating habits.

 It’s also possible that your loved one is facing a loss of appetite due to medication, or because he/she is struggling with elderly depression.
 If you believe this is the case, you should talk to your loved one’s physician to find out how to minimize the impacts of medication or depression.

-Finally, in late stages of dementia, the body begins to slow down and reduce intake of food/drink.
+Finally, in late stages of dementia, the body begins to slow down and reduce intake of food and drink.
 For many, the sensations of hunger and thirst disappear completely.
 This loss of appetite may become more acute towards end of life

-Must-know #3: You can promote better eating habits in late stage dementia by tweaking the way you prepare food.
+3. You can promote better eating habits by tweaking the way you prepare food.

 Remember that it’s okay if things get messy.
 Trying to control tidiness may lead to your loved one feeling upset or confused.
 Simply use easy-clean mats if you’re worried about this.

-In addition to these suggestions for eating habits in late stage dementia, be sure to:
+In addition to these suggestions, be sure to:

 • Maintain your loved one’s personal preferences and practices.
-For example, if your loved one was a vegetarian before dementia, try to uphold his/her practices – even if he/she doesn’t remember them.
+For example, if your loved one was a vegetarian before dementia, try to uphold their practices – even if they don’t remember them.

 • Place snacks in easily visible places throughout the house.
 This may stimulate appetite and prevent your loved one from trying to eat items that aren’t food, such as soap.

 • Don’t overlook hydration either.
-Offer beverages often, including a variety of hot/cold drinks.
-This may include coffee, tea, juice, smoothies, soup or more.
+Offer beverages often, including a variety of hot and cold drinks.
+This may include coffee, tea, juice, smoothies, soup and more.

-Must-know #4: Presentation matters, too.
-Try to create a dementia-friendly dining atmosphere.
+4. Presentation matters, too.
+Try to create a friendly dining atmosphere.

 Besides the food itself, the way you present it can change your loved one’s mealtime experience.
 You can promote appetite in a few keys ways, such as:

-• Presenting one food at a time, so he/she doesn’t get overwhelmed.
+• Presenting one food at a time, so your loved one doesn’t get overwhelmed.

 • Choosing plain place settings with colors that contrast with the foods you’re serving.